Which Scandinavian languages should I learn?

 One main reason is the lack of professional teachers and learning materials.

-Why Learn Scandinavian languages?
+Why Learn Scandinavian Languages?

 Here are a few reasons why to learn.